maiermic/trajecmp/doc/doc.md

+# Trajectory Comparison

+The project is called _trajecmp_ which is a abbreviation of _trajectory comparison_.

 ## Abstract

 I'd like to detect specific movements in 2D and 3D space that are described as trajectories (called patterns).